Faculty of Geography

 Geography at CSIA provides both staff and students with an excellent experience.

 Our track record with GCSE is also positive, with a consistent 100% pass rate.
-Our passionate and hardworking year 11 students achieved 74% A* – C, which is above the national average.
-24% of the students completed the GCSE Geography course with an A or A* grade, which shows the hard work and dedication of both the staff and students towards this subject at CSIA.
+Our passionate and hardworking year 11 students achieved 65% 4-9.
+21% of the students completed the GCSE Geography course with a 7-9 grade, which shows the hard work and dedication of both the staff and students towards this subject at CSIA.

 There has never been a better or more important time to study Geography.
 With growing interest in issues such as climate change, migration, environmental degradation, and social cohesion, Geography is one of the most relevant courses that you could choose to study.
 Geographers are all also highly employable due to the skills learned and high thinking skills acquired.